Here Is Mariah Carey: Critical reception

 Here Is Mariah Carey received positive reviews from critics.
 Steve Holsey of the Michigan Chronicle considered her vocals impressive, the Lansing State Journal's Mike Hughes felt her voice had "moments of luminous beauty", and Steve Morse of The Boston Globe thought she "sings like a songbird".
 Toronto Star television critic Greg Quill wrote that the performance "affirms her extraordinary vocal abilities".
 Elaine Lim in the New Straits Times and Roger Catlin in the Hartford Courant agreed that Carey proved she could sing just as well live as in a studio.
 Morse and Mike Duffy of the Detroit Free Press viewed Carey's rendition of "Without You" as the musical highlight.
 The latter derided Carey's original songs as dull and derivative, as did Vox's Fred Dellar.
 Holsey felt Carey lacked the charisma of Whitney Houston or Tina Turner on stage, and author Chris Nickson said she failed to match the versatility Barbra Streisand had in her 1960s television specials.

 As well as Carey's performance, critics reviewed the video's production.
 Hughes thought the concert was perfectly filmed; Quill and Duffy described it as glossy.
-According to Catlin, the number of cameras and high quality of the audio "make the delivery sound a little artificial".
+Tony Squires of The Sydney Morning Herald praised the presentation for omitting cameras in shots despite filming occurring from multiple angles.
+According to Catlin, the number of filming angles and high quality of the audio "make the delivery sound a little artificial".
 Quill wrote that it lacked a sense of humanity because it was "dominated by technology".
 Nickson complimented the sound for being "as clear as a studio recording".
 He and Variety's Adam Sandler viewed the dancers in the "Dreamlover" performance as out of place.

-Morse found the life of Carey presented in the home movie footage to be an unlikely reality, and Duffy felt the background singers' comments about her were hard to believe.
+Carey's depiction received critical commentary.
+Morse found her life as presented in the home movie footage to be an unlikely reality, and Duffy felt the background singers' comments about her were hard to believe.
 Several viewed the non-concert segments as unrevealing and unimportant.
 Though she considered them insignificant, Lim felt they added a sense of warmth to Carey.
 Steve Hall of The Indianapolis Star thought they projected a girl next door image, and Hughes said the scenes made her seem youthful.
+According to American Songwriter contributor Jacob Uitti, "her sweet voice and sweetness during this show showcase both her power and potential."